 At the moment, our strongest behavioural consequences: suspension, exclusion, and expulsion, are all variations of what we do to adults when they break the social contract, we remove them.
 That is all well and good for adults because we expect adults to be reasonable and mature enough to make better decisions.
 The problem when it comes to students, however, is that when a student misses out because they are suspended, it takes them away from where they most desperately should be, in a classroom environment where they can learn.

 I am not saying that students should not be punished when they break the social contract but, at the same time, I also believe that our punitive measures only really encourage repeat behaviour.
 It’s not the intention but I believe that it is the outcome because by removing a student, they fall behind the rest of the class because they miss out on the learning and the access to the teachers who can help them.
 If they fall behind far enough, they will no longer be able to engage at the level they should be at, which only encourages them to disengage further.

-This is what we call a negative feedback loop, where the student exhibits bad behaviours that get them removed from the learning, they fall behind on their education because they were removed, and because they have fallen behind, find it easier to disengage from the learning, thereby getting themselves removed again.
+This is what we call a positive feedback loop, where the student exhibits bad behaviours that get them removed from the learning, they fall behind on their education because they were removed, and because they have fallen behind, find it easier to disengage from the learning, thereby getting themselves removed again.
 Sometimes, it gets to the point where students want to be suspended because it’s an easy way to get out of school.
 They are not afraid of the punishment because the punishment is better than being at a school where they have disengaged from the learning.